justinhhorner/blog/content/3d-renderer-from-scratch/20250316-project-setup/20250316-project-setup.md

 With that in place, we're able to invoke these actions, for example, `make build`.
 Even better, the first action is invoked by default so we can just use `make`.

+Now that our project is set up we're reading to tackle our first task; creating an SDL window!

 Until next time.

 Take care.
 Stay awesome.